-Your degree in Animal Studies will equip you with both fundamental knowledge of zoology and animal behavior, as well as in-depth understanding of individual and societal issues regarding human-animal interactions.
-Together, we will look at these topics from such academic fields as ethics, law and public policy, and religious studies.
+The bachelor’s degree in Animal Studies equips students with both fundamental knowledge of zoology and animal behavior, as well as in-depth understanding of individual and societal issues regarding human-animal interactions.
+Under the guidance of experienced faculty, students examine these topics through the lens of academic fields such as ethics, law and public policy, and religious studies.

-In addition, our major is your perfect first step if you plan a career in such rapidly growing fields as animal law or academic animal studies.
+In addition, the Animal Studies major is a perfect first step to pursuing a career in rapidly growing fields, such as animal law, animal science, or academic animal studies.

 MATESOL and Co-Director of Humane Leadership Program